TL;DR — Swiss Cantonal Tax Comparison 2026

 Is Vaud really expensive tax-wise?

-Yes, for high earners: Vaud is in the top 5 most expensive cantons with a total burden of around 39% at CHF 100,000.
+Yes, for high earners: Vaud is among the most expensive cantons, with an average rate close to Geneva's at CHF 100,000.
 However, for modest incomes (up to CHF 50,000), Vaud remains competitive thanks to favourable deductions and family ratios.

 How do I change canton to pay less tax?